• Home

 In the Winter semester:

-Module “The Economic Impact of Immigration”, in 2nd-year undergraduate program (in French), Fridays at 12h30-14h for four weeks, beginning on 24th January 2025.
+Module “The Economic Impact of Immigration”, in 2nd-year undergraduate program (in French).

 Any enquiries about material for any of these courses should be directed to Paul.Seabright@tse-fr.eu.